 Trust Ledger Statement

-A Trust Ledger is created for both the parties; buyer and seller, detailing all expenditures for both sides.
+A Trust Ledger is created for both parties, buyer and seller, detailing all expenditures for both sides.
 After accomplishing the statement of adjustments, the buyer will transfer the total balance to the seller.
-Then, only the seller can move over the trust ledger statement method.
+Only then can the seller move over to the trust ledger statement method.
+The Trust Ledger Statement helps establish transparency and avoid surprise charges during the closing days.

 The Trust Ledger Statement not only includes the funds exchanged on closure day, but also includes additional costs such as lawyer expenses and disbursements, property tax, company title, and so on.
 For instance, Trust ledgers are similar to statements of adjustments, including one debit and one credit column.
 The column includes paying off your current mortgage, real estate agent transactions, legal costs and reimbursements, and the price spent by you, the seller, which are all debits.